Kyoto City Transit Bureau #869

 It was shipped to Tucson, arriving in November 1992 in time to be part of the opening celebration of the re-establishment of electric streetcar service on April 17, 1993.
 Purchase price was ¥100,000 ($930 US), but expensive shipping across several municipal jurisdictions from Osaka to the port at Kobe raised total shipping costs to about $25,500.

-When it arrived in Tucson it was in its center door configuration with a rice wine advertising paint scheme.
-The poor-quality paint applied for what was intended to be a short-term use deteriorated rapidly in our hot Arizona sun.
-So in May of 1994, #255 was removed from service.
-What started as a simple repainting turned into a major rebuilding as the center doors were closed and right end doors opened up to return it to its original 1953 Kyoto configuration.
-It reentered service in June of 1995 as Kyoto #869.
+So in May 1994, #255 was removed from service.
+What started as a simple repainting turned into a major reconfiguration as the center doors were removed and right end doors reinstalled to return it to its original 1953 Kyoto configuration.
+It reentered service in June 1995 as Kyoto #869.

 #255 on opening day of the OPT streetcar line, April 17, 1993